-- If you are conducting a developer interview, a pair programming interview is best for any last-minute technical questions and skill comparison of the shortlisted candidates in front of the decision-makers.
+- If you are conducting a developer interview, a pair programming interview is best for any last-minute video interview technical questions and skill comparison of the shortlisted candidates in front of the decision-makers.

 When it’s time to present an offer to the candidate, both parties would have done due diligence to determine the compatibility.
 A well-developed talent acquisition funnel would see at least 90% of candidates accepting a formal offer.